 - Section 43B- Establishment of an Arbitration Council of India to promote all ADR mechanisms and act as an agency to secure uniformity of policies in arbitration.

 - Section 11- It has been modified to allow SC and HCs to delegate the appointment of an arbitrator to the Council or a panel.

 - Section 29A- The provision was altered to fix a timeline for completion of arbitration, which is 18 months from the date of completion of pleadings.

-- Section 34- The grounds for setting aside domestic arbitral award was altered; any party seeking to set aside an award on grounds of fraud had to furnish proof.
+- Section 34- The grounds for setting aside a domestic arbitral award were altered; any party seeking to set aside an award on the grounds of fraud had to furnish proof.

 - The Amendments of 2019 clarified that the 2015 Amendment was made applicable prospectively.

-- With the change in qualifications of appointment of arbitrators, certain classes of people have been allowed to be accredited as arbitrators.
-Such as, advocates, officers in public/ private bodies, other technical professionals etc.
+- With the change in qualifications of the appointment of arbitrators, certain classes of people have been allowed to be accredited as arbitrators.
+Such as advocates, officers in public/ private bodies, other technical professionals etc.

 - The Amendment Act reinforced that the principle of confidentiality must be observed in all arbitral proceedings.